xtendui/xtendui/src/gatsby/markdown/components/addons/navigation/nav-sides.md

 Use this code to create a **navigation sides** on toggle.
 Position relative to closest element with `.relative`.

 [[notePrimary]]
 | This addon uses [mouse follow](/components/addons/animation/mouse-follow).
-Visit the component page to import and customize.
+Visit the component page to import javascript and customize.

 <demo>
   <demovanilla src="vanilla/components/addons/navigation/nav-sides-toggle">